 Prior the CLCI becoming an executive branch state agency in 2005, the program of indigent services for defendants and respondents was administered by the North Dakota Supreme Court.
 The system consisted of all private contractors who would submit their bills and expenses to the District Judges for approval.
 The Judges assigned the cases and monitored the contracts.
 One of the CLCI's goals was to separate the judiciary from the delivery of indigent services and thereby avoid an appearance of conflict for the Judiciary.

-The agency has an Executive Director (Robin Huseby), and Deputy Director (H. Jean Delaney), and an administrative office in Valley City, North Dakota, and six public defender offices located in Bismarck, Minot, Fargo, Williston, Dickinson, and Grand Forks, North Dakota.
+The agency has an Executive Director (Robin Huseby), and Deputy Director (H. Jean Delaney), and an administrative office in Valley City, North Dakota, and seven public defender offices located in Bismarck, Minot, Fargo, Williston, Dickinson, and Grand Forks, North Dakota.
 Since 2005, the Commission has adopted attorney performance standards for both adult and juvenile cases, adopted agency standards, policies, and forms, and submits a budget each biennium to the Governor and the Office of Budget and Management.

 Commission members are: